-Net neutrality is the concept that all content on the internet must be treated equally by Internet Service Providers (ISPs) such as Telstra or Optus in Australia.
+Net neutrality is the concept that when a user accesses the Internet, all content on the internet must be provided to the user and treated equally by Internet Service Providers (ISPs) such as Telstra or Optus in Australia.
 This means that ISPs must allow their customers to access all content on the internet at the same speed, and without unequal restrictions (subject to any legal requirements to block unlawful content).
-The basic idea behind net neutrality is very simple – that no Internet provider can give priority to traffic from particular sites, slow down traffic to others, or block sites completely.
+The basic idea behind net neutrality is very simple – it is an Open Internet and no Internet provider can give priority to traffic from particular sites, slow down traffic to others, or block sites completely.

 Net Neutrality in Australia

 So could this happen in Australia?
 It’s true that Australia doesn’t have any net neutrality laws, but we do have incredibly strong laws to protect consumers.
 It’s generally accepted here that Internet providers offer you equal access to the entire Internet, and any suggestion that one might be slowing down or blocking traffic to a site or service is usually met with outrage.
 Let’s face it, the internet is a Utility just like Gas and Electricity that we are becoming reliant upon.
 Just like the fierce competition between the electrical providers luring you with massive discounts, thanks to the NBN, customers have the freedom to vote with their feet and switch providers if they’re not happy.
 Providers know this all too well!
 Internet customers in Australia have more choices now than they ever have, the complete opposite of much of the US.
 If an ISP decides to do the wrong thing they know that they stand the risk of losing valuable customers.

 How will it affect Australians?